ZachTanZhiYong/goodreads-reading-analysis/readme.md

 ## Dataset

-Source: Goodreads Library Export
-For privacy reasons, personal notes and review text were removed from the dataset before analysis.
+Source: Goodreads Library Export, for privacy reasons, personal notes and review text were removed from the dataset before analysis.

 Key fields used:
 - Title